okunator/cellseg_gsontools/README.md

 **WithinContext**

 Extracts cells from the `cell_gdf` within areas in `area_gdf`.
-Call `context2gdf`-method to retrieve the cells in a gdf. `context2weights` can be used to fit a graphical network on the cells.
+Call `context2gdf`-method to retrieve the cells in a gdf. `context2weights` can be used to fit a graph network on the cells.

 ```python
 from cellseg_gsontools.summary import (